tiabenson/grade-calculator/README.md

 This is a command-line program that can be used to calculate weighted averages and unweighted GPA for your school classes.

 ## Contributions
-If anyone would like to contribute with making this calculator a GUI application, feel free to fork this repo and make a pull request.
+If anyone would like to contribute with making this calculator a GUI application, feel free to fork/clone this repo and make a pull request.

 ## Installation Guide (has been tested on Windows and Mac):
 1. Download grade.cpp file